Skip to content

 AI search audit for content-heavy websites

-Best fit for sites with guides, comparisons, glossaries, help content, or landing-page clusters where page count has outgrown structural clarity.
+For sites with guides, comparisons, glossaries, help content, or landing-page clusters where page count has outgrown structural clarity.

 • This is most useful for larger content sites where structure now matters more than publishing another batch of pages.